rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 The map above presents the geographic distribution of the most preferred pick-up stations among casual users.
-Unlike member users, the heatmap shows a completely reversed distribution, with most intense hotspots concentrated within the National Mall, reflecting the tourism-based loop trip pattern identified in the EDA.
+Unlike member users, the heatmap shows a completely reversed distribution, with the most intense hotspots concentrated within the National Mall, reflecting the tourism-based loop trip pattern identified in the EDA.
 The most intense demand is visually concentrated around the Lincoln Memorial, located at the western end of the National Mall.
 Strong hotspots are also found in the middle of the National Mall around the Washington Monument and Smithsonian Metro Station, which typically serve as the starting point for National Mall tours.
 Another hotspot is located at the eastern end of the National Mall, between Capitol Hill and the National Gallery of Art.

 **Weekday vs. Weekend**